How Do I Know If My Boat Is Too Noisy?

 How Do I Know If My Boat Is Too Noisy

-- If you drive by at speed, 200 feet from shore or more, and people sitting on shore find it hard to hear each other, or have to raise their voices to be heard, then your boat probably does not meet the proposed decibel limits.
+- If a boat drives by at speed and people on shore find it hard to hear each other or have to raise their voices to be heard, then the boat is considered excessively loud and probably will not meet the proposed decibel limits.

 - If you have through the hull exhausts without any muffler, then your boat is illegal today.